Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 14 Oktober 2025 05.25.48 UTC
+- WIB: Selasa, 14 Oktober 2025 06.23.07 UTC
-- WITA: Selasa, 14 Oktober 2025 06.25.48 UTC
+- WITA: Selasa, 14 Oktober 2025 07.23.07 UTC
-- WIT: Selasa, 14 Oktober 2025 07.25.48 UTC
+- WIT: Selasa, 14 Oktober 2025 08.23.07 UTC

 Kutipan Inspiratif:
-"There is no market for YOUR EMOTIONS, so never advertise your FEELINGS just display YOUR ATTITUDE.,."
+"Tragedy is when I cut my finger.
+Comedy is when you fall into an open sewer and die."

-Kategori: attitude
+Kategori: funny